FathimaDindar/Star-Wars-API-Wrapper/Star Wars API Wrapper/README.md.txt

 Alternatively, the 'Star Wars API Wrapper.sln' can be opened in Visual Studio and can be built and deployed from there.

+For further information on the functionality of the wrapper, refer to the document title 'API Explanation and Demonstration'.

 Description of the architecture: